bluem-development/bluem-php/README.md

 $response = $bluem->PerformRequest($request);
 ```

 Handling the request from then is straightforward.
-Keep in mind to save the returned information somewhere in the session or user data store so you can easily refer back to this identity request later.
+Please note: save the returned information somewhere in the session or user data store, so you can easily refer back to this identity request later.
 Note: It could be wise also to save what type of request you have executed to know what to do with it later.

 ```php
 if ($response->ReceivedResponse()) {